Introduction

 Yes, well spotted.
 Check the following two questions on Stackoverflow.com:

 In a nutshell: the @ViewScoped breaks when any UIComponent is bound to the bean using binding attribute or when using JSTL <c:forEach> or <c:if> tags in the view.
 In both cases the bean will behave like a request scoped one.
-The first one is in my opinion a pretty major bug, the second one is only an extra excuse to get rid of the whole JSTL stuff in Facelets.

 This is related to JSF 2.0 issue 1492.
 Here's an extract of relevance: